 That change can throw the whole system off.

 Obviously when you reach down to pick something up the fascial system will change, but it will return back to its original state when you stand up.

 What if the tension changes and doesn’t go back to its original state?

 Here is where the problem comes in.

-You may hear of things like adhesions within your body.
+You may hear of things like adhesions or knots or trigger points within your body.
 That is your body trying to protect itself like you would when you put a cast over a broken ankle.
 You can’t use the ankle while it is in a cast.
 Similarly with injury your body creates adhesions.
 These adhesions act like a cast and restrict movement.

 Here is a video that shows the inner connectedness of the fascial system.